 Perhaps you want to know about how many times an event was logged in the

 current month.
-With process substition, you could use grep
+With process substition, you could use grep to create a

 dynamic report: